-Major poultry diseases in Nigeria include Newcastle disease, fowl typhoid, Gumboro disease (also called infectious bursal disease), Marek’s disease, fowl cholera, coccidiosis, and mycoplasmosis.
+Major poultry diseases include Newcastle disease, fowl typhoid, Gumboro disease (also called infectious bursal disease), Marek’s disease, fowl cholera, coccidiosis, and mycoplasmosis.
 While there are vaccines to prevent some of these diseases, you can go the organic route by using herbs that ward off and control infectious poultry diseases.

 Tagiri, also called Christmas Melon, is one of such herbs.
 You can use its extract as a natural defense against deadly poultry diseases.

 The Tagiri Plant: Features and Botanical Name

 Tagiri is a creepy plant that’s common in the tropical or subtropical areas in this country.
 Its botanical name is Laganaria breviflorus, and it’s referred to as “Tagiri” in Yoruba and “Christmas melon” in other parts of the country.